hendore/elm-port-message/README.md

 I'm happy to receive any feedback and ideas for about additional features.
 Any input and pull requests are very welcome and encouraged.
-If you'd like to help or have ideas, get in touch with me at @hendore in the elmlang Slack!
+If you'd like to help or have ideas, get in touch with me at @Hendore in the elmlang Slack!